graphpql/graphpinator-where-directives/README.md

 - `\Graphpinator\WhereDirectives\BooleanWhereDirective`
 - `\Graphpinator\WhereDirectives\ListWhereDirective`

-> `ListWhereDirective` has special requirement, it uses `infinityloop-dev/graphpinator-constraint-directives` which needs be enabled first if you with to use `@listWhere`.
+> `ListWhereDirective` has special requirement on `infinityloop-dev/graphpinator-constraint-directives`, which needs be enabled first if you with to use `@listWhere`.

 ### Directive options